image

 When 'truth' around unresolved health and economic crisis hits home - and impacts on our personal lives force us to 'wake up' and start thinking things through, we will learn that there are, in fact, wonderful solutions waiting for our support and advocacy.

-In hindsight, from January 1995 to March 2002, I was based in the United States, and during that time, three major environmental research groups shared an online interactive resource-feed (www.formyworld . org), providing detailed listings of industrial contributors to toxicity within any selected county.
-Information included output quantities rated according to potential cancer-causing criteria.
-These readings were available for every county region across the USA - freely accessed by entering the local area/zip code - with names and addresses of the perpetrator and comprehensive listings of their toxic compounds.
-At that time, after a thorough search, I wasn't able to find a single region with a 'clean' environmental record across the entire US of A.
+In hindsight, from January 1995 to March 2002, I was based in the United States, and during that time, three major environmental research groups shared an online interactive resource-feed (www.formyworld . org), providing listings of industrial contributors to toxicity, with details on output quantities rated according to potential cancer-causing criteria for every region across the US - freely accessed by entering the local area/zip code - with names and addresses of the perpetrator and comprehensive listings of their toxic compounds.
+At that time, after a thorough search, I wasn't able to find a single region with a 'clean' environmental record across the entire United States of America.
+This service was taken offline in January 2001, immediately after G.W.
+Bush became President.

-Debate continues between 'exploiters' and genuine scientists following the Australian government repeal of the carbon tax in July 2014: Clean Energy Legislation (Carbon Tax Repeal) Bill 2014.
+Debate continues between 'exploiters' and genuine scientists following the Australian government repeal of the carbon tax in July 2014:

 In March 2015, following the international debate that led to the Paris Agreement, the EU was the first major economy to submit its intended contribution to the new international agreement.